OpenNebula/docs/source/integration_and_development/references/sunstone_dev.rst

 Architecture
 ================================================================================

-In our latest generation of FireEdge Sunstone, we have done a architectural revamp, moving from our previously Monolithic architecture towards a more modern and streamlined Micro-Frontend like architecture.This new architecture is based on the latest Module Federation implementation in Webpack.
+In our latest generation of FireEdge Sunstone, we have done a architectural revamp, moving from our previously Monolithic architecture towards a more modern and streamlined Micro-Frontend like architecture.
+This new architecture is based on the latest Module Federation implementation in `Webpack <https://webpack.js.org/concepts/module-federation/>`_.
 Which allows us to dynamically, and remotely, load different modules in our baseline Sunstone client.

 .. _base_modules: